krlaa/Atlas/3. Resources 📚/Journals/Informational privacy, data mining and the Internet.md

 	1. Collection of information about people without their concern
 	2. People know they're data is being taken but they can't do anything about it(selling data)

-###Six ways privacy conerns data mining
+###Six ways privacy concerns data mining
-1. patterns can be found with
+1. implicit patterns can be found with data mining process
+2. single database vs multiple databases
+3. open ended queries
+4. predictable information vs unpredictable information about person
+5. Public nature v private nature of information (whats available to other people).
+6. new groups based on patterns of information.
+7.